IDKn1/portfolio-website/src/pages/projects/wise.md

 ### Phase 2

 The next touchpoint happens in travel hubs (airports, train stations, locations of transition) Found there will be travel guides containing ready to activate Wise cards.
 The local guides will be styled to look like passports, as when traveling most people already have passports and travel documents on their mind.
-The guides will focus on local lesser know and less crowded locations, places where the atmosphere naturally fosters conversation and connection.
+The guides will focus on local lesser known and less crowded locations, places where the atmosphere naturally fosters conversation and connection.

 ![](/assets/wise/wise-passport-mock.jpg)